This article was initially published in 2020 and updated in 2021.

 The next best thing to a face-to-face meeting, increasingly sophisticated video conferencing has made it possible for multiple people to participate in a meeting from different locations.

-Smart phones are a huge benefit to remote workers because they allow you to do all of the above while on the go.
+Smartphones are a huge benefit to remote workers because they allow you to do all of the above whilst on the go.

 If you do an internet search for “freelance jobs” or “work at home opportunities,” you will discover a number of job boards and websites that help connect home workers and employers.

 If you are self-employed, reach out to your personal network on social media to let them know that you are seeking clients.
-And, as mentioned above, if you already have a job with a fixed workplace, talk to your supervisor and explore the possibility that you might be able to work remotely from a home office.
+And, as mentioned above, if you already have a job with a fixed workplace, talk to your supervisor and discuss how you can integrate work-from-home days into your schedule.